Yumekawa-chan/Multiple_Realsense_Fusion/README.md

 # Multiple_Realsense_Fusion

 Combine multiple point clouds from multiple Realsense devices through external calibration.
-This source code is based on the [Proceedings of the Seventh IEEE International Conference on Computer Vision](https://ieeexplore.ieee.org/document/791183).
+This source code is based on the [Flexible camera calibration by viewing a plane from unknown orientations](https://ieeexplore.ieee.org/document/791289).

 ## Procedure